 PLEASE READ BEFORE GOING FURTHER.

 All our wooden instruments are made here at the Ralph G Sweet Workshop and are subject to availability.
-We make them by hand (tool assisted) and therefore do not usually make large runs… Often your order will be in stock but sometimes it must be made to order and therefore will require 4 to 8 weeks or so.
+We make them by hand (tool and machine assisted) and therefore do not usually make large runs… Often your order will be in stock but sometimes it must be made to order and therefore will require 6 to 10 weeks or so.
+Some custom pieces may take a few months or so due to a backlog.
 It doesn’t hurt to ask!
 Quality requires time and attention and these instruments are not mass produced in factories or in countries paying pennies for unskilled labour; I think you will easily discern the difference in quality and service.
+In the words of a many-time repeat customer, “Great art takes time!!!”

 ***Due to the Convention on International Trade in Endangered species of wild fauna and flora (CITES) convention having taken place 24 Sept – 5 Oct 2016, beginning on 1 Jan 2017 ALL Dalbergia species have been listed as “CITES II”.
-This does not remove African Blackwood and Honduras Rosewood from the market place, but the red tape, time, and thus the expense resulting from all this makes it no longer cost-effective to continue selling Honduras Rosewood and African Blackwood as international sales options; We are discontinuing the use of African Blackwood and Honduras Rosewood for international sales, (see videos below regarding wood issues).
-However, we have been convinced to continue sales of this wood within the US.
-Prices will reflect what it costs us to obtain this material beginning in Jan.
-2019 Please note that I am offering to make my products of comparable woods that are still perfectly legal to sell internationally without restrictions.
-This will NOT affect my sales within the US itself.
-If you must absolutely have African Blackwood or Honduras Rosewood I can certainly obtain the material but prices are increasing to reflect our costs to obtain the material – it will be much more than the standard instrument price, be warned.
-We are also working with staining of certain materials that make a good instrument and take the stain for a black colour – stay tuned for the upcoming results.
+This does not remove African Blackwood and Honduras Rosewood from the market place, but the red tape, time, and thus the expense resulting from all this makes it just a bit more expensive to obtain and prices will reflect our costs to obtain the material – it will be can be more than the standard instrument price, be warned.
+Hard exotic woods are notorious for not taking a stain, so it is difficult to blacken them, and we’ve long ago given up trying.
 If you have any questions, please contact me before you purchase, especially if you reside out of the United States.*** Please go to my orders page and listen to the news story about this issue.

 A short video of me making your flutes/fifes/whistles… Thank you, Yi and Hayley!